gordonwatts/snowmass-loi-words/index.md

 - [All At Once](scatter/scatter.html): All 1500 LOI's represented on a single 2D plot, color coded by frontier.
 Hovering gets you the name and a 100 word summary.
 Clicking will open a new tab loading the LOI's PDF.
 - [Word clouds](wordcloud) for all LOI's and for each Frontier
+- [Word list](word_list) - the 4000 most important words in the PDF's.
+These are the words used for searching and analysis.

 ## Credits